Ex Machina (comics): Reception and awards

 Upon the release of the first series, IGN gave the series positive reviews: "Brian Vaughan uses Ex Machina to examine the water cooler topics of the moment, such as gay marriage, but also attempts to understand heroism in America's new era...What's most impressive about Vaughan's work is that his four monthly books are very different, not only thematically, but with cadence, pacing and dialogue".
 Ex Machina won the 2005 Eisner Award for Best New Series.

 In Cultures of War in Graphic Novels, Tatiana Prororkova and Nimrod Tal suggest that protagonist Mitchell Hundred is a stand-in for the author's view on the Iraq War at the time.
 Analyzing Hundred's reaction to the Iraq War protests, "writer Brian Vaughan appeared to believe, as Hundred did, that the 'only people in the country opposing an Iraq invasion' were peaceniks [and that] opposition to the Iraq War, and the country's foreign policy, was foolish in the extreme".

 Film

 New Line Cinema picked up the rights to make a film adaptation in July 2005.

-Oscar Isaac was brought in January 2020 to produce and star as Hundred in a film adaptation.
-The film is set to be retitled The Great Machine in order to avoid confusion with the 2014 film Ex Machina (which starred Isaac).
+Oscar Isaac was brought on in January 2020 to produce, and star as Hundred, with the project being retitled The Great Machine to avoid confusion with the 2014 film Ex Machina, in which Isaac also starred.